 Pearls also taste Salty and Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Salty ingredients like pearls tend to have a draining effect in the body because they clear accumulations, remove phlegm and soften hard lumps.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Salty ingredients like pearls tend to have a draining effect in the body because they clear accumulations, remove Phlegm and soften hard lumps.
 On the other hand Sweet ingredients tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such pearls are thought to target the Heart and the Liver.
-In addition to regulating blood flow, in TCM the Heart is believed to be the store of the "spirit" which basically refers to someone's vitality.
-The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+In addition to regulating Blood flow, in TCM the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
+The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.

 Calcium supplementation with calcium carbonate is a simple and effective treatment in premenstrual syndrome, resulting in a major reduction in overall luteal phase symptoms.1

 Calcium carbonate is an effective phosphate binder in the treatment of hyperphosphatemia in patients with chronic renal failure.2